- Canal News

 Chasewater Terminus Platform

 Work still continues on this very vital asset.
-Laurence Hodgkinson is in charge of this project, the Council have helped with a good graded red ash approach to the platform, and provided car parking facilities.
+Lawrence Hodgkinson is in charge of this project, the Council have helped with a good graded red ash approach to the platform, and provided car parking facilities.
 I’m sure the Society is most grateful for this help.

 Derailment of No.21 Diesel

 A derailment occurred this month (Sept) during the hours of darkness, the above diesel came off the road when towing the DMU into the compound around 8.00pm.
-Two slabs were loosened on the platform and the driver, Laurence Hodgkinson, somewhat shaken.
+Two slabs were loosened on the platform and the driver, Lawrence Hodgkinson, somewhat shaken.
 A team of stalwarts (6) worked until 11.30pm by the light of Tilley Lamps to re-rail the locomotive, this was finally achieved and both loco and carriage shunted safely into the compound.

 The AGM was well attended this year, it was followed by the Chasewater Light Railway Co.
 Ltd. AGM.
 A special train took members a trip down the entire length of the line, this consisted of the L & Y No.1 Petrol Loco and the GWR 16 ton brake.
 Slides were later shown in the DMU carriage, this depicted work done over the season on and around the site.